Austin Peay State University: History

 Austin Peay Normal School, the precursor of the university, was established in 1927 and named for then-sitting Tennessee Governor Austin Peay.
 In 1943, its name was changed to Austin Peay State College.
 It became Austin Peay State University in 1967.

+In 2025, APSU fired a professor of theatre for a social media post following the death of Charlie Kirk which consisted of a screenshot of a 2023 Newsweek headline quoting Kirk's prior views on deaths due to gun violence.
+The professor sued the university and was reinstated the next year with APSU also forced to pay him $500,000.